 Another devastating disconnecting disease is schizophrenia, suffered by one in 100 people.
 Food for the Brain’s outpatient clinic, the Brain Bio Centre treats people suffering with schizophrenia not with drugs but by exploring their brain’s chemical imbalances and correcting them.

 High homocysteine and a lack of B vitamins is a very common finding.
-We have over 50 years of research on the positive effects of B vitamins – niacin (B3), B12, folic acid, B6 and also zinc and magnesium – often in high doses.
+We have over 50 years of research on the positive effects of B vitamins – niacin (B3), B12, What it does: Critical during pregnancy for the development of a baby’s brain and nerves.
+Also essential for brain and nerve function.
+Needed for utilising…, B6 and also What it does: Component of over 200 enzymes in the body, essential for growth, important for healing, controls hormones, aids ability to cope with stress… and What it does: Strengthens bones and teeth, promotes healthy muscles by helping them to relax, also important for PMS, important for heart muscles and nervous… – often in high doses.
 Other common contributors to the disease are a lack of omega-3 fats and antioxidants, and also food intolerances.
-Some patients have neurotransmitter imbalances that can be made better with the right amino acids.
+Some patients have A neurotransmitter is a chemical messenger that carries signals between body cells.
+They are various types of neurotransmitters which play a major role in everyday… imbalances that can be made better with the right Amino acids are commonly known as the building blocks of protein.
+There are 20 standard amino acids from which almost all proteins are made.
+Nine….

 Many mental health concerns can be resolved by finding out what is out of balance and correcting it with nutritional medicine.
 According to a recent article in the Lancet medical journal, ‘Now is time for the recognition of the importance of nutrition and nutrient supplementation in psychiatry.
 Nutritional medicine should now be considered as a mainstream element of psychiatric practice.’